Teefmummy/Shooting-Gallery/project-worksheet.md

 | --- | :---: |
 | $jQuery.inArray(); |  checks to see if a value exists within a given array. if it doesnt exist it returns -1.
 I used this in generating my array of random values.
 Basically I had a problem with randomly generating the same number twice and I had to make sure that none of my objects overlapped with one another. |
 | $.hasClass(); | returns a boolean for whether or not the object has a certain class. used in my click target function.  |

- $jQuery.inArray();
- checks to see if a value exists within a given array. if it doesnt exist it returns -1.
-I used this in generating my array of random values.
-Basically I had a problem with randomly generating the same number twice and I had to make sure that none of my objects overlapped with one another.
- $.hasClass();
- returns a boolean for whether or not the object has a certain class. used in my click target function.

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.